SimonSubokLee/ston-docs-son/admin/handling_http_requests.kr.rst

    <KeepAliveHeader Max="0">ON</KeepAliveHeader>

 -  ``<ConnectionHeader> (default: keep-alive)``
-   Configures Connection header(``keep-alive`` or ``close``) of HTTP response that will be sent to clients.
+   Configures the Connection header(``keep-alive`` or ``close``) of the HTTP response that will be sent to clients.

 -  ``<ClientKeepAliveSec> (default: 10 seconds)``
-   Terminates session when there is no transaction with the client session for the set amount of time.
+   Terminates a session when there is no transaction with the client session for the set amount of time.
-   If you set longer time for this option, there will be more alive sessions that are not transacting with clients.
+   If you set a longer time for this option, there will be more alive sessions that are not transacting with clients.
-   Having too many sessions will increase load of the system.
+   Having too many sessions will increase the load on the system.

 -  ``<KeepAliveHeader>``

-    - ``ON (default)`` Specifies Keep-Alive header in the HTTP response.
-      ``Max (default: 0)`` If this option is set to greater than 0, ``Max`` value will be used for Keep-Alive header.
+    - ``ON (default)`` Specifies the Keep-Alive header in the HTTP response ``Max (default: 0)`` If this option is set greater than 0, the ``Max`` value will be used for the Keep-Alive header.
-      Every HTTP transaction will decrease the value by 1.
+      Every HTTP transaction will decrease the value by one.

-   - ``OFF`` Omitts Keep-Alive header in the HTTP response.
+   - ``OFF`` Omits the Keep-Alive header in the HTTP response.

 HTTP Session Maintenance Policies
 ---------------------

-STON preferably abides by policies of Apache.
+STON preferably abides by the policies of Apache.
-Especially session maintenance policy varies by HTTP header values.
+Especially, session maintenance policy varies depending upon HTTP header values.
-The followings are the items that affect HTTP session maintenance policy.
+The followings are items that affect the HTTP session maintenance policy.

-- The connection header that is specified in the client HTTP request ("ep-Alive" or "Close").
+- The connection header that is specified in the client HTTP request ("ep-Alive" or "Close")
 - Virtual host ``<Connection>`` setting
 - Virtual host session Keep-Alive time setting
 - Virtual host ``<Keep-Alive>`` setting